eseidel/dart_realtime_game/README.md

  Attempt #2 at playing with full-stack realtime Dart.

 # TODO
-* Replace GameState with Entity Component System.
-* Replace Flame with canvas.
-(Need a way to do tap animation.)
 * Make rendering layer interpolate from GameState.
 * Prediction logic should only predict on server ticks, not interpolate.
 * Remove all uses of DateTime.now().